hannahfriedrich/MissingMigrantDateHeatmap/README.md

 [Alternative Calendar View] is a heatmap

 ## Acknowledgement
+Thanks to Bo Zhao for helping me debug displaying the value in the mouse over function.

 ## References
 This tutorial is based on the calander heatmap examples created by [Micah Stubbs] and [Mike Bostock], which were made